TorchUQ/torchuq/docs/whitepaper/basics.md

 - For a list of types supported for classification problems, see [link]

-- In the next major update, we intend to support additional prediction types, such as multi-variate predictions.
+In the next major update, we intend to support additional prediction types, such as multi-variate predictions.

 ## 2. Evaluation Metrics

+Given a prediction, we will want to evaluate how good it is at capturing the ground truth.
+In Torchuq all evaluation functions are in the ```torchuq.evaluate```  sub-module, organized by prediction type.
+For example, functions that evaluate a categorical prediction are in the ```torchuq.evaluate.categorical``` sub-module, and functions that evaluate a distribution prediction are in the ```torchuq.evaluate.distribution``` sub-module.

-All evaluation metrics are in the torchuq.evaluate sub-module.
-There are two main types of evaluations: computing a metric or making a visualization plot.
+There are two ways to evaluate predictions: by computing a metric (such as the L2 loss or the log-likelihood), or by a visualization plot (such as the reliability diagram).

 ### 2.1 Computing a metric